Lincoln McFayden

-Lincoln Tye McFayden (born 11 February 2002) is an English professional footballer who plays as a left-back for club AFC Fylde.
+Lincoln Tye McFayden (born 11 February 2002) is an English professional footballer who plays as a left-back for club Macclesfield.

 Career

 McFayden joined the youth academy of Preston North End in 2011, and after a decade playing for them transferred to Swansea City on 5 May 2021.
 He made his professional debut with Swansea City in a 3–0 EFL Cup win over Reading on 10 August 2021.

 In January 2024, McFayden joined Cymru Premier club Penybont on loan for the remainder of the season.
 Following the conclusion of the 2023–24 season, he returned to Swansea City where he was announced to be leaving upon the expiration of his contract.

 On 17 July 2024, McFayden joined National League side AFC Fylde on a one-year deal following a successful trial period.

+In May 2026, McFayden returned to the National League North following AFC Fylde's promotion, joining Macclesfield.